 Allowances for "known unknowns" are made using scenario analysis to cover any foreseeable event with a potentially material impact.
-A core list of events is specified which is considered as the starting point for the analysis.
 ENID are considered both at SII lines of business level, and at portfolio level with allocations to SII lines of business, depending on the scenario being considered.
+Given that business has been in run-off for a number of years, the main ENID considered for the Company is in relation to a legislative change which impacts outstanding gross of reinsurance claims liabilities.